- court-grade translator with ten-plus years of legalisation experience on staff for Irish (Gaeilge)

 We publish this Death Certificate → Irish (Gaeilge) playbook openly because the alternative — guessing — costs our clients weeks and re-filing fees we would rather they kept.
-Spanning everything from short-stay tourist letters to permanent-residency dossiers, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections below are organised so you can read top-to-bottom on first visit, then jump back to pricing, turnaround or glossary as you need on follow-up visits.
+Spanning everything from short-stay tourist letters to permanent-residency dossiers, court-grade translator with ten-plus years of legalisation experience handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; read on for the quotation criteria, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Irish (Gaeilge) desk maintains in-house.

 Why a specialist Irish (Gaeilge) translator matters for Death Certificate

 Behind the one or two pages of a Thai Death Certificate sit decades of registry conventions: form codes, district abbreviations, officer titles, stamp colours.
 A general translator routinely flattens those distinctions and triggers a rejection.
-Where a generic agency might localise "พ.ศ." into the Common Era inconsistently across header, body and footer, our QA enforces a single calendar convention front-to-back so the receiving registrar can audit dates at a glance.
+The Thai honorifics "นาย", "นาง", "นางสาว" each have a sanctioned Irish (Gaeilge) equivalent — substituting one for another shifts marital and civil status, and a Death Certificate carrying the wrong honorific is routinely refused without comment.

 If repatriating a body, additional documents (cremation/embalming certificate, no-objection from embassy) are also required — we coordinate the full pack.